8 Tips for Planning Window Placement in Your Custom HomeNovember 25, 2021

 5. Save Big Windows for Good Views

+Opting for natural light is a biophilic design idea that goes well with several styles and helps you get the look you want in a room.
 You may be a fan of large picture windows.
 Or, maybe you’ve always dreamed of a big bay window with a reading nook?
 A big window can be a great feature in a room as long as it’s the right placement for it.

 Outside of specific room requirements or guidelines, one of the biggest tips when it comes to planning window placement for big windows is to make sure they have a good view.
 You want to be able to let a lot of light in when you want it, but you also want to enjoy what you’ll be seeing through a large expanse of glass.